U.S. seeks North Korean amnesty for American jailed for 15 years

 North Korea appears to use the release of high-profile American prisoners to extract a form of personal tribute, rather than for economic or diplomatic gain, often portraying visiting dignitaries as paying homage.

-Former U.S. President Jimmy Carter, who has traveled to North Korea before to try to free a detained American, has no plans to do so for Bae, Carter's spokeswoman said.

-According to North Korean law, the punishment for hostile acts against the state is between five and 10 years hard labor.
+According to North Korean law, the punishment for hostile acts against the state is between five and 10 years' hard labour.

 "I think his sentencing was hefty.
 North Korea seemed to consider his acts more severe," said Jang Myung-bong, honorary professor at Kookmin University in Seoul and a North Korea law expert.

 North Korea is one of the most isolated states on earth.
-Its official policy of "Juche," or self-reliance, is a fusion of Marxism, extreme nationalism and self sufficiency centered on the cult of the ruling Kim family.
+Its official policy of "Juche," or self-reliance, is a fusion of Marxism, extreme nationalism and self-sufficiency centred on the cult of the ruling Kim family.

-It was not known if Bae had been taken immediately to jail.

-He likely will not be incarcerated in one of the North's notorious slave labor camps, such as the one where defector Kwon Hyo-jin was locked up.
+Bae likely will not be incarcerated in one of the North's notorious slave labour camps, such as the one where defector Kwon Hyo-jin was locked up.
 There, Kwon said, prisoners were worked to death and often survived only by eating rats and snakes.

 "If an American served jail together with North Korean inmates, which won't happen, he could tell them about capitalism or economic developments.
-That would be the biggest mistake for North Korea," said Kwon, a North Korean sentenced to one of its camps for seven years until 2007.
+That would be the biggest mistake for North Korea," said Kwon, a North Korean sentenced to a camp for seven years until 2007.
 He defected to South Korea in 2009.

 "(Bae) would be sent to a correctional facility that only houses foreigners and was set up as a model for international human rights groups."